Intake Air Temperature (IAT) Sensor, How It Works & Function

 The air intake sensor or IAT sensor, full form is the intake air temperature sensor and is one of the most important parts of the engine’s Electronic Control Unit (ECU).

-This is an essential sensor as it maintains a nice emission level and helps the engine to burn the fuel completely and not create any sulfur compounds and lessen the number of nitrogen oxides significantly.
+This is an essential sensor as it maintains emission levels and helps the engine to burn the fuel completely and not create any sulfur compounds and lessen the number of nitrogen oxides significantly.

-In this powerful article, you are going to learn what the intake air temperature sensor is, its function, and working in easy-to-understand language.
+In this short article, you are going to learn what the intake air temperature sensor is, its function, and working in easy-to-understand language.

 Related Post: Intake Air Temperature (IAT) Sensor Location